tradovate/example-api-js/tutorial/WebSockets/EX-5-WebSockets-Start/README.md

 ## Getting Some Feedback
 If you run what we've written so far, it might work - but we won't know it.
-That's because we haven't explored the rest of the websocket API yet.
-The WebSocket has a few properties that we can assign our own custom functions
+That's because we haven't explored the rest of the websocket API yet, like how to intercept a response message.
+The WebSocket has a few properties that we can assign our own custom functions to, which will allow us to do just that:
-to:

 ```javascript
 //when you receive the open frame